What is Grindelwald-First?

 When to buy your tickets

-We advise you to buy your tickets as soon as you're sure you'll be visiting First on a certain day.
+I recommend buying your tickets as soon as you've chosen a date for your excursion.
 First is a popular destination, and tickets for the adventure activities can get fully booked.
 This especially applies to days with beautiful weather in high-season months: June, July, and August.

 The below passes get you discounted or even free travel to First.
 In some cases, the adventure activities are discounted too.